Aminah09/handwritten-digit-recognition/Digit Recognition/README.md

 The project structure is as follows:

-- `handwritten_digit_recognition.ipynb`: The Jupyter Notebook containing the code for loading and preprocessing the MNIST dataset, building and training the model, and evaluating the performance.
+- `Digit Recognition.ipynb`: The Jupyter Notebook containing the code for loading and preprocessing the MNIST dataset, building and training the model, and evaluating the performance.
 - `README.md`: This readme file providing an overview of the project and instructions for running it.
+- `bestmodel.h5`: The trained model saved in the Hierarchical Data Format (HDF5) file format.
-- `example_images`: This directory contains some example images of handwritten digits for testing the trained model.
+- `image.png`: An example image of a handwritten digit for testing the trained model.
-- `model`: This directory is created after training the model and contains the saved trained model.
+- `interface.py`: A Python script that provides an interface to interact with the trained model and make predictions on new handwritten digit images.

 ## Dataset